Michael Bérubé

-Michael Bérubé (born 1961) is Edwin Erle Sparks Professor of Literature at Pennsylvania State University, where he teaches American literature, disability studies, and cultural studies.
+Michael Bérubé (born 1961) is an Edwin Erle Sparks Professor of Literature at Pennsylvania State University, where he teaches American literature, disability studies, and cultural studies.
 He is the author of several books on cultural studies, disability rights, liberal and conservative politics, and debates in higher education.
-From 2010 to 2017, he was the Director of the Institute for the Arts and Humanities at Penn State; from 1997 to 2001 he was the founding director of the Illinois Program for Research in the Humanities.
-He was the 2012 president of the Modern Language Association, and served as vice president from 2010–2011.
+From 2010 to 2017, he was the director of the Institute for the Arts and Humanities at Penn State; from 1997 to 2001 he was the founding director of the Illinois Program for Research in the Humanities.
+He was the 2012 president of the Modern Language Association, and served as vice president from 2010 to 2011.
 He served two terms on the National Council of the American Association of University Professors from 2005 to 2011, and three terms on the AAUP's Committee A on Academic Freedom and Tenure from 2009 to 2018.
-He was a member of the International Advisory Board of the Consortium of Humanities Centers and Institutes for two terms, 2011-2017.
+He was a member of the International Advisory Board of the Consortium of Humanities Centers and Institutes for two terms, 2011–2017.
 Bérubé was named a University Scholar for research at the University of Illinois in 1995 and was awarded the Faculty Scholar medal for research from Penn State in 2012.